pdcarlson/stewardship-hub/README.md

 ### 1. User Authentication & Roles
 -   **Account Management**: Users can sign up for an account and log in.
 -   **Role-Based Access Control**: The application supports two distinct user roles:
-    -   `admin`: The steward, who has full access to budget management, purchase logging, and can view all member suggestions.
+    -   `admin`: The steward, who has full access to budget management, purchase logging, and member suggestions.
     -   `member`: A regular fraternity brother who can submit and manage their own suggestions.

 ### 2. Admin Dashboard
--   **Dynamic Budget Tracking**: The admin dashboard provides a real-time overview of the semester's finances, including:
+-   **Dynamic Budget Tracking**: Provides a real-time overview of the semester's finances, including total budget, amount spent, amount remaining, and a visual progress bar.
-    -   Total Semester Budget (calculated from meal plan, carryover, and additional revenue)
-    -   Total Amount Spent
-    -   Total Amount Remaining
--   **Intelligent Spending Projection**: Projects the total semester spending by analyzing the historical average weekly cost of recurring items and projecting that cost forward for the remainder of the semester.
+-   **Intelligent Spending Projection**: Projects total semester spending by analyzing the historical average weekly cost of recurring items.
--   **Usage Reporting & Projection Control**: Displays a report of the average weekly purchase count and cost for each recurring item.
-The admin can manually deactivate or reactivate items from this report to include or exclude them from future budget projections.
+-   **Usage Reporting & Projection Control**: Displays a report of the average purchase frequency and cost for each recurring item.
+The admin can manually deactivate or reactivate items to include or exclude them from budget projections.
--   **Purchase Logging (CRUD)**: The admin can create, read, update, and delete itemized purchases.
-An autofill feature suggests previously entered item names to ensure data consistency.
+-   **Purchase Management (CRUD)**: The admin can create, read, update, and delete itemized purchases.
+A bulk import feature allows for pasting receipt text for quick logging.
+-   **Shopping List**: Automatically populated when members report an item out of stock or when an admin approves a member suggestion.

-### 3. Member Suggestions
+### 3. Member Dashboard
--   **Create Suggestions**: Members can create suggestions for items to be purchased.
--   **Manage Own Suggestions**: Members can only view, edit, or delete the suggestions they have personally submitted.
--   **Admin View & Response**: The admin has a dedicated view to see all member suggestions and can mark them as "Approved," "Purchased," or "Declined," with an optional response.
+-   **View Stocked Items**: Members can view and search a list of all currently stocked recurring items.
+-   **Report Out of Stock**: Members can report an item as out of stock, which adds it to the admin's shopping list.
+-   **Submit & Manage Suggestions**: Members can submit new item suggestions and view the status (`Pending`, `Approved`, `Declined`) and any admin feedback on their past suggestions.

 ---